What is Customer Due Diligence?

 CDD Checklists

 While the specific KYC and CDD regulations differ among different institutions, the essential characteristics needed to verify client identity will generally be consistent.
-In order to fulfill identification criteria, customers need to provide personal information and different documents with personal identifiable information (PII) to verify it in Customer Due Diligence Checklists.
+In order to fulfill identification criteria, customers need to provide personal information and different documents with personally identifiable information (PII) to verify it in Customer Due Diligence Checklists.

 These Customer Due Diligence Checklists include: